 (3) The provisions of paragraph (2) of this Rule 5(g) notwithstanding, the Court may, in its discretion, by appropriate order, authorize any person to designate Court Records to be placed under seal pending a judicial determination of the specific Court Records, categories, or portions thereof to which such restriction on public access shall continue to apply

-(4) Any person who objects to the continued restriction on public access to any Court Record placed under seal under paragraphs (2) or (3) of this Rule 5(g) shall give written notice of his or her objection to the person who designated the Court Record for filing under seal and shall file such written notice with the Court.
+(4) Any person who objects to the continued restriction on public access to any Court Record placed under seal under paragraphs (2) or (3) of this Rule 5(g) shall give written notice of his or her objection to the person who designated the Court Record for filing under seal and shall file a such written notice with the Court.
 To the extent that any person seeks to continue the restriction on public access to such Court Record, he or she shall serve and apply within seven days after receipt of such written notice setting forth the grounds for such continued restriction and requesting a judicial determination whether good cause exists therefor.
 In such circumstances, the Court shall promptly make such a determination.

 (5) The Clerk of the Court shall promptly unseal any Court Record in the absence of timely compliance with the provisions of this Rule 5(g), if applicable.
-Also, 30 days after final judgment has been entered without any appeal having been taken therefrom, the Clerk of the Court shall send a notice, return receipt requested, to any person who designated a Court Record to be placed under seal that such Court Record shall be released from confidential treatment if required to be kept by the Clerk or, if not required to be kept, returned to the person at the person’s expense or destroyed, as such person may elect, unless that person makes application to the Court within 30 days after notice from the Clerk for further confidential treatment for good cause shown.
+Also, 30 days after final judgment has been entered without any appeal having been taken therefrom, the Clerk of the Court shall send a notice, return receipt requested, to any person who designated a Court Record to be placed under seal that such Court Record shall be released from confidential treatment if required to be kept by the Clerk or, if not required to be kept, returned to the person at the person’s expense or destroyed, as a such person may elect, unless that person makes application to the Court within 30 days after notice from the Clerk for further confidential treatment for good cause shown.